Isopropyl alcohol: Properties

-Isopropyl alcohol is miscible in water, ethanol, and chloroform, as isopropyl is an organic polar molecule.
+Isopropyl alcohol is miscible in water, ethanol, and chloroform, as it is an organic polar molecule.
 It dissolves ethyl cellulose, polyvinyl butyral, many oils, alkaloids, and natural resins.
 Unlike ethanol or methanol, isopropyl alcohol is not miscible with salt solutions and can be separated from aqueous solutions by adding a salt such as sodium chloride.
 The process is colloquially called salting out, and causes concentrated isopropyl alcohol to separate into a distinct layer.

 Isopropyl alcohol forms an azeotrope with water, which gives a boiling point of 80.37 C and a composition of 87.7% by mass (91% by volume) isopropyl alcohol.
-Alcohol mixtures have depressed melting points.
-It has a slightly bitter taste, and is not safe to drink.
+It has a slightly bitter taste, and is toxic when ingested.